Six-month Online Novel-Writing Course with Lisa O’Donnell

 Synopsis Workshop for 8 students

-Teaching topic 12: Editing and rewriting (Guest Video: Jake Arnott)
+Teaching topic 12: Editing and rewriting (video and notes from Jake Arnott)

 Synopsis Workshop for 7 Students

 Mon 29 July